 - Require that the Shared Work participant remain available to work for you as in their normal work schedule.

-Partner with the VA
+Partner with the Division of Veterans' Services

 For more information, visit our Become a VA Approved Employer page.